GLOBAL MARKETS-Stocks dip as U.S. stimulus underwhelms and coronavirus angst lingers

 "There were probably hopes that there would be something bigger," said Michael Purves, chief executive of Tallbacken Capital Advisors.
 "There's a good chance the economy will need another package."

+Weak U.S. economic data, including existing home sales and an index of consumer confidence, also stymied stocks while lending a boost to the dollar.

 The sluggishness in U.S. stocks offset a rebound in European stocks, which had been pummeled on Monday as fresh coronavirus concerns mounted.
-The pan-European STOXX index, up 1.17%, was on pace to log its biggest one-day percentage gain in more than five weeks.
+Progress toward a trade deal between the European Union and the UK helped lift the pan-European STOXX index, which ended 1.18% higher.
+The STOXX logged its biggest one-day percentage gain in more than five weeks.

-As a result of the U.S. declines, MSCI's index of global stocks slipped.
-It was last down 0.09%.
+As a result of the performance in U.S. stocks, MSCI's index of global stocks slipped.
+It was last down 0.06%.

 Among currencies, the euro and the pound dropped, in part on expectations that such restrictions could weaken Europe's economic outlook.
 On Monday, countries across the world shut their borders to Britain because of fears over the new variant.